directus/directus/docs/guides/sdk/types.md

 ### Debugging generated output types

 The SDK provides some utility generic types to help debug issues.
 The `Identity<>` generic type can be used to try and resolve generics to their results.
-This is however not a silver bullit and you may need to reduce the type for this to work.
+This is however not a silver bullet and you may need to reduce the type for this to work.

 ```ts